dcmi/dc-srap/profile/srap-profile.md

     <dcterms:editor pid=https://orcid.org/0000-0003-1067-5020 https://isni.org/isni/0000000416625064>Hakala, Juha</dcterms:editor>

-Using attribute "id" would therefore produce xml:id errors which, although not fatal, would in this case be incorrect.
+Using attribute "id" would produce xml:id errors which, although not fatal, would in this case be incorrect.

 Roles of contributors are based on Library of Congress Relator terms and their associated codes[^6] or other controlled contributor lists.
 Contributor roles presented below are examples of ones that can be used.